 - Visualization – By creating new internal representations of pain processes we can change their meaning, and this changes the way that pain is dealt with at the neurological level.

-Studies have shown that even very straightforward forms of psychotherapy can be quite effective for relieving chronic headache pain, with most patients being able to return to work and go back to living normal, happy lives after treatment.
-In my experience, the key to successful treatment of headache pain is developing a clear picture of what is happening for you as an individual, and addressing the root causes using a customized, targeted treatment program.
+Studies have shown that psychotherapy can be very effective for relieving chronic headache pain, with most patients being able to return to work and go back to living normal, happy lives after treatment.
+In my experience, the key to successful treatment of headache pain is developing a clear picture of what is happening for you as an individual, and addressing the root causes using a customized, targeted, and holistic treatment program.

 Mind-body psychotherapy is simply one component of your care that can help to enhance your body’s resilience, response to treatment, and rate of healing… as well as your emotional well-being.
 When you schedule your first appointment, I’ll ask you to sign a release form that will allow me to communicate with your physician, so I can coordinate with them to provide you the best care.